SQL: BUFFER CACHE HIT RATIO

 Symptoms

-No longer caching data pages in memory, reads from disk are higher, possible memory bottleneck – SQL is running slow.
+No longer caching data pages in memory, reads from disk are higher, possible memory bottleneck – The Database server is running slow.

 Impact: High